codepress/admin-columns/CONTRIBUTING.md

 ./install.sh
 ```

-This runs the full setup end-to-end: installs PHP dependencies (with vendor prefixing via the bundled `build/` tooling), installs frontend dependencies, and runs the one-time `setup:dev` hook.
+This runs the full setup end-to-end: installs PHP dependencies (with vendor prefixing via the bundled `build/` tooling), installs frontend dependencies, and runs the one-time `setup` hook.
 Compiled frontend assets are already committed to git, so the plugin works immediately after install.
 Run `npm run build` from `src/` only when producing a release.
 Re-running the script is safe.

 After the script finishes, activate **Admin Columns** in WordPress → Plugins.